ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 1. We can decouple the Connector SDK and Conduit release cycle from the schema internal format release cycle
-2. We want to limit or add feature on top of internal the schema format
+2. We want to limit or add features on top of the internal schema format
 3. We can more easily switch the internal schema format, if needed

 **Disadvantages**: